Your cart is emptyKeep Shopping

 As the longer nights start drawing in, the colder weather (and soggy lycra after a rainy ride) reminds us it’s time to prep for winter.
 On the best of days cycling in a busy city or on a rural road is difficult, which is why we have pulled together our top tips to keep you safe this winter.

 Bike maintenance is, quite literally, the make or break of winter cycling.
-Checking for any issues or weak points before you head off means you can avoid nasty surprises further down the road.
-Key areas to check are your chains and breaks.
-Checking for wear on your breaks and possibly replacing them means you know you can stop quickly and safely when necessary.
+Checking for any issues or weak points before you head off means you can avoid any nasty surprises further down the road.
+Key areas to check are your chains and brakes.
+Checking for wear on your brakes means you know you can stop quickly and safely when necessary.
 Keeping chains oiled regularly means your gears will change smoothly and you can remain in control at all times.

-Some cycle specialists suggest lowering your saddle in the winter months.
-By lowering your centre of gravity through this, your bike becomes less wobbly and therefore the risk of skidding or falling over is reduced.
-We suggest you lower your saddle so that your feet can sit flat and comfortably on the ground, making you overall more stable in harsh weather conditions.
+Some cycling specialists suggest lowering your saddle in the winter months.
+By lowering your centre of gravity, your bike should become less wobbly; this means the risk of skidding or falling over is reduced.
+We suggest you lower your saddle so that your feet can sit flat and comfortably on the ground, for more stability in harsh weather conditions.

-We all know that familiar icy nip the air holds when winter sets in, this is simply magnified by riding at speed on a bike.
-Therefore, it’s important to make sure your clothing covers you properly.
-In particularly your chest and back should be kept warm to prevent illness, this can be done easily by wearing a winter cycling top.
-In addition, it is also important to wear cycle gloves to ensure you don’t lose circulation or feeling in your fingers when out riding.
+We all know that familiar icy chill in the air when winter sets in, this intensifies when riding at speed on a bike.
+It’s important to make sure your clothing covers you properly.
+In particularly your chest and back should be kept warm to prevent illness, this can be done by wearing a winter cycling top.
+You should also invest in some good cycling gloves to ensure you don’t lose circulation or feeling in your fingers when out riding.
 Last, but not least, a bike helmet is one of the most important pieces of cycle gear you can own, especially for children who are prone to more accidents in winter.
 For children’s bike helmets which are fun, as well as safe, visit the kids section of our website to check out our Mini Hornit LIDS and other children’s bike accessories!

 Making sure you ride safely will protect both yourself and others on the road and there are specific steps you can take during winter to achieve this.
-Firstly, ensure you stretch before your jump on your bike or at least start the ride at a slower pace.
+Firstly, ensure you stretch before you jump on your bike (or start the ride at a slower pace).
 This allows your muscles time to warm up and avoids them seizing up during your journey.
-Secondly, make sure you leave with plenty of extra time, this means you are able to cycle slower in difficult conditions and avoid accidents.
+You should also set out with plenty of extra time, this means you are able to cycle slower in difficult conditions and avoid accidents.
 As well as this, always bear in mind that breaking times are lengthened by wet weather conditions.
-Therefore, break slowly to avoid skidding.
-Finally, if ice is encountered during your journey stop pedalling and avoid breaking, this once again avoids the risk of slipping or skidding.
+You can brake slowly to avoid skidding.
+If you encounter any ice while cycling, stop pedalling and avoid breaking, this will also reduce the risk of slipping or skidding.